rikiod/SpaceCommsApp/README.md

 **Fig. 1:** Rudimentary system diagram showing inputs and outputs of the proposed system.
 The Arduino is also shown and it's functions, while elementary, are explained.

 My task specifically here is to ask as the translator on planet Earth, meaing that I need to be able to translate between morse code and English.
+As seen in Figure 1, that would mean

 **Testing Plan:**